 The question has come up concerning the year that BMW changed from using the low lip alloy rim and started using the high lip rim.
 This is of interest to restorers that care about getting it correct.
-The first years (late 55 thru early 57) the alloy rims were the high lip variety.
+In the first years (late 55 thru early 57), the alloy rims were the high lip variety.
 Then they went to the low lip rims for several years.
 Around 1961 BMW began using the high lip rims again.
 The early rims have the early spoke pattern and are now extremely rare.

 Does your BMW motorcycle even have a Weinmann rim?

-If your alloy rim isn’t a Weinmann then it is not correct for a /2 BMW.
+If your alloy rim isn’t a Weinmann, then it is not correct for a /2 BMW.
 Some recent aftermarket rims, reportedly from Italy, are available.
-The first one that I saw was as a result of taking a glance at a friends restoration.
-His spokes weren’t in the correct configuration and I commented on it.
-He explained that it was caused by the incorrect rims.
-The spokes touch each other and actually bend around each other slightly.
+The first one that I saw was as a result of taking a glance at a friend’s restoration.
+His spokes weren’t in the correct configuration, and I commented on it.
+He explained that the incorrect rims caused it.
+The spokes touch each other and bend around each other slightly.
 The correct rim for a BMW will have the spokes passing by each other with about 1 mm, or less space.

 A Weinmann stamped rim

-A review of the two types of alloy rim.
+The two types of alloy rim.

 The low lip rim The high lip rim

 If you had one of each in front of you, it would be very easy to see the difference between the two.
 I found it harder to photograph.
 I was able to stand a dime up in the groove to show the difference in radius.
 The dime in the low lip rim almost “fits” into the groove.
-The dime in the high lip rim doesn’t drop down into the groove, and allows lots of light come through below it.
+The dime in the high lip rim doesn’t drop down into the groove and allows lots of light to come through below it.

 The low lip rim The high lip rim

-The date of Weinmann rim manufacture for BMW motorcycles.
+The date of Weinmann rim manufactured rims

 Low lip date 7/59 High lip date 3/65

-The date of manufacture is clearly stamped on the inside of the rim across the valve stem hole and in large numbers.
+The date of manufacture is stamped on the inside of the rim across the valve stem hole and in large numbers.
 The latest year, so far, of a low lip rim is late 1961.
 Can someone find a later one?
 I think that the earliest date of a high lip rim is around 60-61.
 Can you find an earlier one?
-The high lip rim may have been introduced with the /2 series in 61, but I just don’t remember.
+The high lip rim may have been introduced with the /2 series in 61, but I don’t remember.

 The size 2.15 X 18

 The rim size is also stamped into the inside of the rim across from the valve stem hole.
 It is much smaller than the date and harder to read.
 It is of no significance to anybody.
-As far as I know, only one size was made in alloy.
-Two sizes were made in the steel rim, one for solo and a wide one for sidecar.
+As far as I know, only one size was made of alloy.
+Two sizes were made in the steel rim, one for solo and a wide one for a sidecar.

-Other points of interest about BMW motorcycle rims
+More about old BMW motorcycle rims

-First I clean it off.
-Now we have some great cleaners and the one that I use is Super Clean, by Castrol.
+First, I clean it off.
+Now we have some great cleaners, and the one that I use is Super Clean, by Castrol.
 This stuff is nuclear powered and can be dangerous on some things, like your skin and respiratory tract.
-Use it in an open place and rubber gloves are advised.
+Use it in an open place, and rubber gloves are advised.
 It seems to be safe on metal, but on plastic, I would first try it on an “out of the way” spot.

 The knurling (serrations) for gripping the tire.

-After 50 years it is almost impossible for the rim to have always had a knowledgeable owner/mechanic change tires.
+After 50 years, it is almost impossible for the rim to have always had a knowledgeable owner/mechanic change tires.
 This means that they didn’t know about the 5 dents and how important they are.
 One must also pay special attention to installing the axle.

-Minor damage from hitting pot holes can also be pressed out of a rim.
+Minor damage from hitting potholes can also be pressed out of a rim.
 It can often be done without removing the tire.

-This is another view of the same ding.
+This is another view of the same “ding.”
 Here it doesn’t look so bad.
 This rim won’t easily make a perfectly restored example.

-One big disadvantage of the high lip rim is that they really catch water and hold it.
+One big disadvantage of the high lip rim is that they catch water and hold it.
 Once your rims are restored and you ride in the rain, be sure to use a rag to soak up any water caught in the lip.
 That water sitting around until it evaporates will ruin them.
 Many had to be tossed because of extensive pitting.

 Read about how to spoke, true and tune a BMW spoke wheel.
-Be sure to send Lonnie an email to thank him for posting his well written directions.
+Be sure to send Lonnie an email to thank him for posting his well-written directions.